tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 This points to a requirement for SNI Encryption mechanisms to also be applicable to non-TCP transports such as DTLS or QUIC.

-## Fail to fronting
+## Mitigate detection by TLS proxies

-It is easy to imagine designs in which the client sends some client hello extension that points to a secret shared by client and hidden server.
+It is easy to imagine designs in which the client sends some ClientHello extension that points to a secret shared by client and hidden server.
 If that secret is incorporated into the handshake secret, the exchange will only succeeds if the connection truly ends at the hidden server.
-The exchange will fail if the extension is stripped by an MITM, and the exchange will also fail if an adversary replays the extension in a Client Hello.
+The exchange will fail if the extension is stripped by an MITM, and the exchange will also fail if an adversary replays the extension in a ClientHello.

 The problem with that approach is clear.
 Adversaries that replay the extension can test whether the client truly wanted to access the fronting server, or was